 U.S. Congressional Delegation

-If you live in Northern NM (Española Valley, Santa Fe, Taos, Rio Arriba County, Los Alamos) in Congressional District 3, your current U.S. Congressman is Ben Ray Luján (D); he is running for reelection.
-If you live in the Albuquerque area in Congressional District 1, Michelle Lujan Grisham (D) is your Representative, although she is not running for re-election because she is running for NM Governor.
-If you live in Congressional District 1 (mostly the southern half of NM), your Representative is Republican Steve Pearce, who is also running for NM Governor.
-So in January 2019, NM will have at least two new faces going to Congress in Washington.
+If you live in Northern NM (Española Valley, Santa Fe, Taos, Rio Arriba County, Los Alamos) in Congressional District 3, your current U.S. Congressman is Ben Ray Luján (D); however he is running for State Senator this year.
+If you live in the Albuquerque area in Congressional District 1, Deb Haaland (D) is your Representative.

 NM Governor, State Legislature

-Republican Susana Martinez is Governor; she is the first woman to be elected governor in New Mexico.
-The Lieutenant Governor is John Sanchez.
-They are in their second term, which ends in 2018.
+Democrat Michelle Grisham Lujan is Governor is the governor in New Mexico.
+The Lieutenant Governor is Howie Morales.
 The NM State Legislature meets at the State Capitol in Santa Fe from mid-January to mid-March in odd years; these are general session.
 In even years, the Legislature meets from mid-January to mid-February for budget bills mainly.